todogroup/osposurvey/2019/questions.md

 * Increased participation in external open source projects
 * Faster time to market with new products
 * Increased innovation
-* Culture change toward faster digital transformation, openness and agility
+* Culture change improving interaction among departments
 * Better security testing and vulnerability management
 * Other (please specify)
->LH Note (6/29/19): "Faster time to market with new products"; "Increased innovation"; "Culture change toward faster digital transformation, openness and agility"; and "Better security testing and vulnerability management" are new choices in 2019.
+>LH Note (6/29/19): "Faster time to market with new products"; "Increased innovation"; "Culture change improving interaction among departments"; and "Better security testing and vulnerability management" are new choices in 2019.
 Also with such a long list, we will need to randomize.

 22. What are top three ways your open source program will quantify success?
 (Choose three)
 * Fewer license violations